 She added that she was battling a 'downward spiral' at the time, having not only agreed to try and sneak the drugs past security, but was taking them herself.
 "I was taking drugs — ecstasy, ketamine and cocaine — and on a downward spiral and it wasn’t going to end well," Melissa confessed.
 "I honestly think that if I had carried on the way I was going I would be dead right now.
 I never worried about being caught.
 I never really thought about what I was doing.
 I think I wanted to be this big person that I’m not."

 You can read more of Michaella's story in her memoir:

-High: Confessions of an Ibiza Drug Mule is on BBC iPlayer now
+You can watch High: Confessions of an Ibiza Drug Mule on BBC iPlayer and Netflix now.

 You Might Also Like